marmelab/react-admin/docs/Authentication.md

 }
 ```

-**Tip**: It's a good idea to store authentication tokens in `localStorage`, to avoid reconnection when opening a new browser tab.
+**Tip**: It's a good idea to store credentials in `localStorage`, to avoid reconnection when opening a new browser tab.
+But this makes your application [open to XSS attacks](http://www.redotheweb.com/2015/11/09/api-security.html), so you'd better double down on security, and add an `httpOnly` cookie on the server side, too.

 When the `loginClient` Promise resolves, the login form redirects to the previous page, or to the admin index if the user just arrived.

-## Sending Authentication Data to the REST API
+## Sending Credentials to the REST API

-To use the authentication data when calling REST API routes, you need to configure the `httpClient` passed as second parameter to `simpleRestClient` or `jsonServerRestClient`, as explained in the [REST client documentation](RestClients.html#adding-custom-headers).
+To use the credentials when calling REST API routes, you need to configure the `httpClient` passed as second parameter to `simpleRestClient` or `jsonServerRestClient`, as explained in the [REST client documentation](RestClients.html#adding-custom-headers).

 For instance, to pass the token obtained during login as an `Authorization` header, configure the REST client as follows: